sendgrid/docs/content/docs/ui/sending-email/how-to-send-email-with-marketing-campaigns.md

 <call-out type="warning">

-Any contacts that are added to a list or segment after a campaign is scheduled but prior to send **will receive** the campaign.
+Any contacts that are added to a list or segment after an email is scheduled but prior to send **will receive** the campaign.
 Contacts for an email are retrieved at the time of send.

 </call-out>